Adhikari-Gaurav/Fusarium-Putative-Secreted-Protein-Dataset/README.md

 Documentation for the Helixer gene annotation step will be added here once that part of the pipeline is in place.

+## 4. SignalP 2

+Documentation for the SignalP 2 signal peptide prediction step will be added here once that part of the pipeline is in place.

+## 5. Predector

+Documentation for the Predector effector prediction step will be added here once that part of the pipeline is in place.

+## 6. Sequence clustering (TRIBE-MCL)

+Documentation for the TRIBE-MCL sequence clustering step will be added here once that part of the pipeline is in place.

+## 7. AlphaFold 3

+Documentation for the AlphaFold 3 structure prediction step will be added here once that part of the pipeline is in place.
+This step may change later.

 ## Citations

 This project builds on several external tools.
-Citations are consolidated here rather than repeated under each step; entries for BUSCO and Helixer will be added once those parts of the pipeline are documented.
+Citations are consolidated here rather than repeated under each step; entries for BUSCO, Helixer, SignalP 2, Predector, TRIBE-MCL, and AlphaFold 3 will be added as those parts of the pipeline are documented.

 **NCBI Datasets** — used for genome retrieval (see [Data acquisition](#1-data-acquisition)):